thinkful-ei-emu/Nicholas-Andrew-Petful-Server/README.md

 Pet stuff

-## How to get pets
+## How to use pet server

-/api/pets/cats for cats <br />
+GET /api/pets/cats for cats <br />
-/api/pets/dogs for dogs <br />
+GET /api/pets/dogs for dogs <br />
-/api/tickets for list of current adopters <br />
+GET /api/tickets for list of current adopters <br />
-/api/adopt to adopt - send the pet and user id as part of the body
+POST /api/tickets with body { username, email } to add a ticket to the queue <br />
+POST /api/adopt to adopt with body { ticketId, petId, petType }. petType should be a string either 'cats' or 'dogs'